Taking Steps Toward Healing with Stepping Stones Camp

 Led by professional staff, Stepping Stones camp offers a place for children to remember and honor their loved one in an atmosphere of understanding and encouragement.

 If you know of a child who has experienced a loss, learn more about Stepping Stones.
-Proof of COVID-19 vaccination or a negative COVID-19 test is required for campers to attend.

 In campers’ own words

 “I loved everything at camp and I wish it lasted longer!” – Makayla

 “I learned that hugs, talking, breathing and friends can help when I am having a hard time.” – Amaya